Rafcoding/wdi-project-one/README.md

 As a Superhero trying to save the pedestrians.

-Spiderman moves randomly and he is able to go anywhere on the grid, streets and roofs.

 ## Game screenshots
 ![Intro page](screenshots/horrormaze.png)

+They can move around using the keyboard arrow keys.
+When they walk over a pedestrians a short scream happens meaning the kill and the pedestrians are removed from the game.

+Spiderman moves randomly and he is able to go anywhere on the grid, streets and roofs.

 ![game page](screenshots/gameplay.png)